 In October I will fly to Las Vegas and rent a bike to go down to Southern California and Joshua Tree National Park for Babes Ride Out, adding in a jaunt to the Grand Canyon because…well, because I’ve never been there and I will already be on a bike so why not?

 By November I will be ready to hole up at the coast for NaNoWriMo and start putting together the book I will have spent the year researching.
 I want to write about women and motorcycles, profiling many of the women I meet in my travels.
 How they came to ride, what they ride, and more importantly, why they ride.

 I’m just putting the finishing touches on Belle to get her ready to ride all those miles – I’ve added a detachable wind shield, leather saddle bags, a luggage rack, a Bluetooth for my helmet and a cruise control / throttle lock option to combat hand cramps and numbness.
 I’ve bought tons of lightweight camping gear and will be testing it all out and reviewing it on my motorcycle adventure pages.
 The trips are booked, the gear is bought – so now it’s just a matter of doing it!

 I believe deeply in the power of story, connection, and authentic relationship.
-I’m a writer with two award-winning novels, a staff writing position at Modern Moto Magazine, a blog, four kids and a full-time job as a registered nurse.
+I’m a writer with two award-winning novels and a third just released, a staff writing position at Modern Moto Magazine, a blog, four kids and a full-time job as a registered nurse.
 My blog is a mix of life lessons, travel stories and motorcycle adventures built on a foundation of yoga and organic food, poetry and painting with a belief that life should be an intentional endeavor.